 In addition, in the ordinary course of their various business activities, the Underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and/or instruments of United.
 The Underwriters and their respective affiliates that have a lending relationship with United may hedge their credit exposure to United.
-Such Underwriters and their affiliates may hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in United's securities, including potentially the Class B Certificates offered hereby or the Certificates offered in the Senior Certificates Offering.
-Any such short positions could adversely affect future trading prices of the Class B Certificates offered hereby.
+Such Underwriters and their affiliates may hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in United's securities, including potentially the Certificates offered hereby.
+Any such short positions could adversely affect future trading prices of the Certificates offered hereby.
 The Underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.

-United expects that delivery of the Class B Certificates will be made against payment therefor on or about the closing date specified on the cover page of this Prospectus Supplement, which will be the business day following the date hereof (this settlement cycle being referred to as T+).
+United expects that delivery of the Certificates will be made against payment therefor on or about the closing date specified on the cover page of this Prospectus Supplement, which will be the eighth business day following the date hereof (this settlement cycle being referred to as T+8).
 Under Rule 15c6-1 of the Commission under the Exchange Act, trades in the secondary market generally are required to settle in two business days, unless the parties to the trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade Class B Certificates on a day prior to the second business day before the date of initial delivery of the Class B Certificates will be required, by virtue of the fact that the Class B Certificates initially will settle on a delayed basis, to specify an alternate settlement cycle at the time of any trade to prevent a failed settlement and should consult their own advisor.
+Accordingly, purchasers who wish to trade Certificates on a day prior to the second business day before the date of initial delivery of the Certificates will be required, by virtue of the fact that the Certificates initially will settle on a delayed basis, to specify an alternate settlement cycle at the time of any trade to prevent a failed settlement and should consult their own advisor.

-To facilitate the offering of the Class B Certificates, the Underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the Class B Certificates.
-Specifically, the Underwriters may overallot in connection with this Offering, creating a short position in the Class B Certificates for their own account.
-To cover overallotments or to stabilize the price of the Class B Certificates, the Underwriters may bid for, and purchase, Class B Certificates in the open market.
-Finally, the Underwriters may reclaim selling concessions allowed to an agent or a dealer for distributing Class B Certificates in this Offering, if the Underwriters repurchase previously distributed Class B Certificates in transactions to cover syndicate short positions, in stabilization transactions or otherwise.
-Any of these activities may stabilize or maintain the market price of the Class B Certificates above independent market levels.
+To facilitate the offering of the Certificates, the Underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the Certificates.
+Specifically, the Underwriters may overallot in connection with this Offering, creating a short position in the Certificates for their own account.
+To cover overallotments or to stabilize the price of the Certificates, the Underwriters may bid for, and purchase, Certificates in the open market.
+Finally, the Underwriters may reclaim selling concessions allowed to an agent or a dealer for distributing Certificates in this Offering, if the Underwriters repurchase previously distributed Certificates in transactions to cover syndicate short positions, in stabilization transactions or otherwise.
+Any of these activities may stabilize or maintain the market price of the Certificates above independent market levels.
 The Underwriters are not required to engage in these activities, and may end any of these activities at any time.